-This course is designed, run and taught entirely by Curtis Brown Creative and Catherine Johnson.
-Unlike many other creative writing schools, we don't use third party providers to supply our online courses, and we have painstakingly developed our learning platform with our design team exclusively for the use of our students.
+This course is designed, run and taught entirely by Curtis Brown Creative and Catherine Johnson, all delivered through our secure online educational platform.
 On this course you'll get, direct from us:

 - Participation in weekly writing workshops with Catherine Johnson and your student peers, taking place in a secure group space, hosted on our exclusive Learn platform.
 Each student will receive two dedicated workshops on their novel-in-progress across the course.

 - Two 45-minute, one-to-one tutorials with Catherine, delivered on the phone or by Skype (depending on student’s choice), and scheduled in consultation with you.
 Students can focus the tutorials on their particular concerns and questions on key issues such as how to develop their storyline, how to write good dialogue, etc.

 - Weekly video teaching sessions and notes on key topics with Catherine, and homework to include writing exercises and discussion.
 Catherine will lead discussions on the teaching topics in our dedicated student forums.

 - A Q&A session with Curtis Brown and C+W literary agents specialising in children’s and Young Adult fiction, plus a commissioning editor from a major children's publisher